pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 `ivalue` field of the callback (using the same flags as the `VstTimeInfo.flags` field) to determine which fields of the `VstTimeInfo` struct it fills.

-Iterating setting one bit after the other while asking for the time (in the `process` callback), we get the following errors/warnings:
+Iterating over etting one bit after the other while asking for the time (in the `process` callback), we get the following errors/warnings:

 | ivalue | binary | warning                                |
 |--------|--------|----------------------------------------|
 | 0x0100 | 1<< 8  | "plugin asked for time in nanoseconds" |